drumnation/open-trivia-api-react-quiz/README.md

-# Make a quiz code challenge
+# Make a quiz in React.js code challenge

 ## Assignment:
 1. Create an online quiz component that can be placed on a web page.